 The University of Chicago Crime Lab is seeking a Project Associate with strong technical skills to support large-scale social policy research projects.
-This person will work on a portfolio of projects designed to test the effectiveness and cost-effectiveness of promising interventions.
+This person will work on a portfolio of projects designed to test the effectiveness of promising interventions.

 This position requires an individual who is able to work as a part of small research teams running multiple projects concurrently.
 The position offers the opportunity to work directly with leading social policy researchers at the University of Chicago and government agency staff, as well as an experienced team of data scientists, administrative staff, and project managers from the Chicago office.

 Crime Lab is also hiring for a Project Associate to support with project management responsibilities.
 For more information on this role, please visit Urban Labs careers page: https://urbanlabs.uchicago.edu/careers.